 In the past, grants of stock options have supplemented the compensation paid to certain directors.
 In 2010, we began granting awards of restricted stock to our directors in lieu of stock options, and we now grant an annual award of restricted stock under our 2010 Plan to each non-employee director.
-The award, which is granted on the next business day following the Company's annual meeting of stockholders, has a value of \$130,000 (based on the stock price at the close of market on the grant date) and vests in full on the second anniversary of the grant date.
+The award, which is granted on the next business day following the Company's annual meeting of stockholders, has a value of \$130,000 (based on the closing price of the Common Stock on the date of grant) and vests in full on the second anniversary of the date of grant.
 We believe these grants of equity serve to further align our directors' interests with the interests of our stockholders.

 In March 2014, the Board amended and restated the equity ownership guidelines for non-employee directors to provide that within five years of the date of his or her election to the Board, each non-employee director must maintain ownership of shares of Common Stock equal to five times the annual base retainer then in effect for our non-employee directors, not including any committee retainers.
 All shares owned outright and beneficially owned by such non-employee director, including all shares of unvested restricted stock, are counted in determining compliance with such minimum ownership.
 Neither vested nor unvested stock options are counted, however.
-As of March [], 2015, each of our non-employee directors satisfied the minimum ownership threshold other than Ms. Eberhart, who joined our Board in November 2014 and has until November
+As of March 27, 2015, each of our non-employee directors who have served for at least five years satisfied the minimum ownership threshold.